Dokie74/edge-app/Documents/edgeapp/backups/BACKEND_ARCHITECTURE_REFERENCE.md

-# Backend Architecture Reference - EDGE App
+# Backend Architecture Reference - EDGE App (Security Hardened)
 *Reusable Supabase patterns and database architecture from the EDGE Performance Review System*

 ## Overview
 This document captures the key backend architecture patterns, database design decisions, and security implementations from the EDGE app using Supabase as a Backend-as-a-Service platform.

+**🚀 PRODUCTION-READY VERSION (August 8, 2025)**
+*This reference includes all enterprise-grade security fixes AND Round 2 production excellence features.
+Complete implementation of peer review recommendations with CI/CD automation and disaster recovery.*

 ## Core Architecture Patterns